QuentinFelixAdam/One-dimensional-heat-transfer-with-Foam-Glass-Aggregates-insulation/README.md

                                     - "Temp_amp.dat" --> it contains the temperature amplitudes utilized to construct the top boundary condition
                                     - "Temp_moyenne.dat" --> it contains the temperature averahes utilized to construct the top boundary condition

-The Fortran90 code produces as output TdepthXX.dat files, which can be treated with the Python code "Treat files.py".
+The Fortran90 code produces as output Tdepth.XX.dat files, which can be treated with the Python code "Treat files.py".
 This code takes as input all TdepthXX.dat files and generates a "Summary.dat" file.
 "Summary.dat" contains the maximal frost front penetration depth.

 To launch the Fortran90 code, place all the input files and "temp_updated_structure.f90" within the same folder.
 Open a terminal, navigate to the folder, and type "gfortran -o exe temp_updated_structure.f90", wait for the compilation (less than a second) and then type "exe".